tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 s_{i} = r_{i}+cx_{i}
 $$

-Partial signatures are then combined into a single signature $(R,s)​$ where
+All partial signatures are then combined into a single signature $(R,s)​$ where

 $$
 s = \Sigma_{i=1}^{n}s_i \mod p ​